 This would be a good way to learn from someone more experienced in a kind of de facto apprenticeship – although you would not gain any official qualifications.

-- Easy route in to the industry
+- An easy route into the industry

 - Gain valuable experience on the job